 For all these reasons, sitemaps are critical to your site performing well in organic search, which is why we’ve compiled some of the most common XML sitemap mistakes and steps you can take to avoid them.

-1. Listing non-compliant pages
+1. Listing non-indexable pages

 Google warns us to only include consistent, fully-qualified URLs in our sitemaps.
-That means we need to avoid sending Google to non-compliant pages that send confusing signals as to which pages we want Google to crawl and index.
+That means we need to avoid sending Google to non-indexable pages that send confusing signals as to which pages we want Google to crawl and index.